lee0c/lee0c.github.io/_posts/2023-06-22-gender-in-data.md

 ### Decline to specify

 Including "decline to specify" or a similar opt-out response is always a positive addition unless the information is actually necessary.
 However, as mentioned above, don't use this as a replacement for the inclusion of terms that actually match the identity of the individual.
 Opting out should be a choice, not forced due to lack of other options.

+### Not listed here

+Including "gender not listed here" or a similar response provides an out for anyone who does not feel represented by the available options.
+You could follow this up with a free text entry field.

 ### Allow for changes